-The war in Libya has been under way for months, without any indication of when it might end.
+Libya and the Problem with The Hague The war in Libya has been under way for months, without any indication of when it might end.
 Libyan leader Moammar Gadhafi’s faction has been stronger and more cohesive than imagined and his enemies weaker and more divided.
 This is not unusual.
 There is frequently a perception that dictators are widely hated and that their power will collapse when challenged.
 That is certainly true at times, but often the power of a dictator is rooted in the broad support of an ideological faction, an ethnic group or simply those who benefit from the regime.
 As a result, naive assumptions of rapid regime change are quite often replaced by the reality of protracted conflict.
+This has been a characteristic of what we have called “humanitarian wars,” those undertaken to remove a repressive regime and replace it with one that is more representative.
+Defeating a tyrant is not always easy.
+Gadhafi did not manage to rule Libya for 42 years without some substantial support More info | |

 No comments: